Hydrocynus vittatus: Relation to humans

 Hydrocynus vittatus is an important food and income source for locals.
 Not only do they provide a natural source of protein, the presence of the fish also promotes tourism through sport fishing.
 As a result of their ecological and economic importance, African tigerfish have been extensively studied by conservation groups and university researchers.
 The total catch of the commercial fishery at Lake Rukwa has African tigerfish as 3.9% of the yield.

 African tigerfish have declined in some southern African river systems as a result of pollution, water extraction and obstructions by dams and weirs that prevent migration.
 It is locally threatened by unregulated gillnet fisheries and has been placed on the South African protected species list.
 In east Africa, threats to populations include overfishing, reductions in water quality due to agricultural activities and deforestation, and pesticide pollution.
 According to the IUCN Red List of Threatened Species, tigerfish are of least concern with a wide distribution but are protected in some reserves.

 Pet trade

-Hydrocynus vittatus has a ferocious appearance, which may lead people to be tempted to keep the African tigerfish as a pet.
-However, this is generally not recommended and should only be attempted by those with advanced skills in keeping freshwater aquariums.
-These fish can get quite large and require at least a 2400 L tank.
-They do not get along well with any fish smaller than them (even of their own species) since smaller fish make up a majority of their diet.
-As they grow larger, these fish can become very difficult to handle.
-This is especially true because of their aggressive nature and sharp teeth.
-Anyone set on having one needs to check the local wildlife laws to determine if import of this fish is legal.
-In the United States, importing this species into Texas, Utah, and Florida is illegal.
+Hydrocynus vittatus is occasionally kept in the aquarium trade because of its distinctive appearance.
+The species is generally considered unsuitable for most home aquariums and is recommended only for experienced aquarists with large freshwater aquariums.
+Adults can reach a large size and may require tanks of at least 2400 L. The species is highly predatory and may attack or consume smaller tankmates.
+Larger individuals can also be difficult to handle because of their size, aggressive behavior, and large teeth.

+Regulations regarding ownership and importation of H. vittatus vary by jurisdiction.
+In the United States, importation of the species is prohibited in Texas, Utah, and Florida.